Arizona audit of 2020 election hits hand-count milestone

 “It’s all aspects related to the authenticity of the ballots,” Bennett said, including folds in ballots, alignment marks, ensuring the ballot was marked by a hand-held pen or marker and not done by a printer.

-Separately, the contractors are perusing the computer programs used to count the ballots and examining the vote count machines.
+Separately, the contractors pursue the computer programs to count the ballots and examining the vote count machines.

 Bennett and others involved with the “audit” have not released any information on results.
 They are expected to be released in a report at some time after the recount’s conclusion.

-Senate Republicans issued a subpoena to take control of 2.1 million ballots, voting machines and election data from the state’s largest county after Trump claimed without evidence that his loss in Arizona and other battleground states was marred by fraud.
+Senate Republicans issued a subpoena to take control of 2.1 million ballots, voting machines, and election data from the state’s largest county after former President Donald Trump claimed without evidence that his loss in Arizona and other battleground states was marred by fraud.
 The county balked but handed them over after a judge ruled the Senate had the authority to seek the materials.

 The Senate’s Republican leaders hired several firms led by Cyber Ninjas, a small Florida-based consultancy with no election experience before this year, to audit the materials.